blainebaba/jlox-interpreter/language-spec.md

 * I assume TAB always has size of 4 column, is that always true?
 * how is divided by zero handled ?
 * why EOF token at the end of program?
 Without it seems fine.
+* with syntax suger, how to correctly locate syntax error to correct place?